As iron ore slides, China buyers inflict more pain on small miners

-The three largest and most profitable iron ore producers - Australia's Rio Tinto (RIO.AX) and BHP Billiton (BHP.AX), along with Brazil's Vale (VALE5.SA) - have been happy to sell at or near spot despite plunging iron ore prices, while their smaller rivals struggle to make money.
+The three largest and most profitable iron ore producers - Australia's Rio Tinto and BHP Billiton, along with Brazil's Vale - have been happy to sell at or near spot despite plunging iron ore prices, while their smaller rivals struggle to make money.

 Smaller producers, including some higher cost Australian miners, want to continue with deals based on longer-term averages of prices, looking to hedge against further falls in the market.